ITZRAJOP/MEGHACHATBOT/readme.md

 ## 🗂 License

 This project is licensed under the **MIT License**.
-All designs were created by [@NotReallyShikhar](https://github.com/NotReallyShikhar) .
+All designs were created by [@ITZRAJOP](https://github.com/ITZRAJOP) .

 See [LICENSE](LICENSE) for more information.

 ## 🥹 Acknowledgements

-Special thanks to these amazing projects/people which/who help power Yukki Chat Bot:
+Special thanks to these amazing projects/people which/who help power Megha Chat Bot:

 - [Pyrogram](https://github.com/pyrogram/pyrogram)
 - [TheHamkerCat](https://github.com/TheHamkerCat)